 Data placeholders, known as tags, are inserted into document templates.
-When a document is generated in Storyteller, the tags in the template are replaced with actual data from your Storyteller project.
+When a document is generated in Blueprint, the tags in the template are replaced with actual data from your Blueprint project.
 In other words, templates contain tags and reports contain data.
 In your document template, each tag is contained within angle brackets so you can easily distinguish tags from regular text.

 Blueprint AutoTag User Interface

 Blueprint AutoTag adds two tabs: Blueprint and Blueprint Manager, to Microsoft Word and Excel.
 On the Blueprint tab, you create and edit tags.
 In the Blueprint Manager tab, you perform miscellaneous tasks.

 Understand the Blueprint AutoTag Features on your Microsoft Office Ribbon

 After Blueprint AutoTag is installed, two new tabs are displayed on your Microsoft Office ribbon:

 The Blueprint tab and the Blueprint Manager tab are all part of the Blueprint AutoTag add-in.
 The primary tab is the Blueprint tab where you can create and edit any tag.